Amiri83/Zabbix_Api_Monitoring/README.md

 api-host auto.tps.rate 14
 </pre>

-### Note: The api-host should already be added to your Zabbix server
+**⚠️ Note that the api-host should already be added to your Zabbix server**

 2. **Install Zabbix Sender (Trapper Support):**
 Make sure zabbix_sender is installed on your system.
 This tool is required to send data to Zabbix trapper items